pixie-io/pixie-demos/argo-rollouts-demo/README.md

 <img src=".readme_assets/unsuccessful-rollout-complete.png" width="550" align="right">
 <br>

+The Rollout controller queries the Pixie metric server to get HTTP error rate for the canary pods every 30 seconds.

-After 30 seconds or so (the length of time it takes to get the analysis results back), the analysis should return an HTTP error rate that does not meet the `successCondition` defined in the `pixie-analysis.yaml` file).
+After 30 seconds or so (the length of time it takes to get the analysis results back), the analysis should return an HTTP error rate that does not meet the `successCondition` defined in the `pixie-analysis.yaml` file.

-The rollout fails and automatically rolls back to the stable `yellow` version.
+The rollout fails and the Rollout controller automatically rolls the deployment back to the `yellow` (stable) version.

 <br clear="all">